open-life-science/ols-stats/README.md

 Folders:
 - `data` with CSVs containing the data
 - `images` with images generated from the data, and also sources (SVG) for any images in the paper
-- `src` with Jupyter Notebooks used to get, explore, analyze and visualize data
+- `src` with scripts and Jupyter Notebooks used to get, explore, analyze and visualize data

-## Generation of graphs for the paper

-Jupyter Notebooks have been used to generate the graphs for the paper.
-They are stored in the `src` folder

-- [`src/extract_data_from_website.ipynb`](src/extract_data_from_website.ipynb): Extract information from the website to create CSVs in `data` folder

-### Requirements
+## Requirements

 - Install [conda](https://conda.io/miniconda.html)